ansible/awx/docs/job_branch_override.md

 ### Source Tree Copy Behavior

-Every job run has its own private data directory.
+Background: Every job run has its own private data directory.
 This folder is temporary, cleaned up at the end of the job run.

-This directory contains a copy of the project source tree for the given branch the job is running.
+This directory contains a copy of the project source tree for the given `scm_branch` the job is running.

-A new copy is made for every job run.
+A new shallow copy is made for every job run.
+Jobs are free to make changes to the project folder and make use of those changes while it is still running.

+#### Use Cases That No Long Work

+With the introduction of this feature, the function of `scm_clean` is watered down.
+It will still be possible to enable this function, and it will be passed through as a parameter to the playbook as a tool for trouble shooting.
+Two notable cases that lose support are documented here.

+1) Setting `scm_clean` to `true` will no longer persist changes between job runs.

+That means that jobs that rely on content which is not committed to source control may fail now.

-This folder will not contain the full git history for git project types.
+2) Because it is a shallow copy, this folder will not contain the full git history for git project types.

+### Project Revision Concerns

+Background of how normal project updates work:
+The revision of the default branch (specified as `scm_branch` of the project) is stored when updated, and jobs using that project will employ this revision.

+Providing a non-default `scm_branch` in a job comes with some restrictions which are unlike the normal update behavior.
+If `scm_branch` is a branch identifier (not a commit hash or tag), then the newest revision is pulled from the source control remote immediately before the job starts.
+This revision is shown in the `scm_revision` field of the job and its respective project update.
+This means that offline job runs are impossible for non-default branches.
+To be sure that a job is running a static version from source control, use tags or commit hashes.

+Project updates do not save the revision of all branches, only the project default branch.

+The `scm_branch` field is not validated, so the project must update to assure it is valid.
+If `scm_branch` is provided or prompted for, the `playbook` field of job templates will not be validated, and users will have to launch the job template in order to verify presence of the expected playbook.

 ### Git Refspec